Simret/Agent/README.md

 # AI Code Assistant

-This is AI agent that can assists code generation.
+This is an AI agent that can assist code generation.

 ## Installation